+115.362 Agency protection duties

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

-115.362 Agency protection duties Auditor Overall Determination: Meets Standard Auditor Discussion RJDC requires that when an agency or facility learns that a resident is subject to a substantial risk of imminent sexual abuse, it takes immediate action to protect the resident (i.e., it takes some action to assess and implement appropriate protective measures without unreasonable delay).
+RJDC requires that when an agency or facility learns that a resident is subject to a substantial risk of imminent sexual abuse, it takes immediate action to protect the resident (i.e., it takes some action to assess and implement appropriate protective measures without unreasonable delay).
 In the past twelve months there have been no times the agency or facility has determined that a resident was subject to substantial risk of imminent sexual abuse.
 During interviews with staff, staff responded that they would take all allegations seriously.
 The responses of staff were in keeping with the policy outlining agency protection duties.

-Evidence relied upon to make auditor determination: • RJDC Pre-Audit Questionnaire • Interviews with staff • Interview with PREA Coordinator • Interview with Superintendent
+Evidence relied upon to make auditor determination:

+RJDC Pre-Audit Questionnaire

+• Interviews with staff

+• Interview with PREA Coordinator

+Interview with Superintendent

-115.363 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion The RJDC Operations Manual requires that upon receiving an allegation from a resident that he/she was sexually abused while confined at another confinement facility (i.e., detention center, Juvenile Correctional Center), the Superintendent or designee that received the allegation shall notify the head of the facility or appropriate office of the agency where the alleged abuse occurred and shall also notify the appropriate investigative agency.
+115.363 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion Upon receiving an allegation from a resident that he or she was sexually abused while confined at another confinement facility (i.e., detention center, Juvenile Correctional Center), the Superintendent or designee that received the allegation shall notify the head of the facility or appropriate office of the agency where the alleged abuse occurred and shall also notify the City of Richmond Department of Social Services, Child Protective Services, City of Richmond Police Department, the Department of Juvenile Justice Certification Unit, and any other appropriate investigative agency.
 Such notification shall be made as soon as possible but no later than 72 hours after receiving the allegation.
 RJDC shall document that it has provided such notification.
 The facility head or agency office that receives such notification shall ensure that the allegation is investigated in accordance with the standards.
 During the past 12 months, there were no allegations received that a resident was abused while confined at another facility nor were there allegations during the past 12 months of sexual abuse received by RJDC from other facilities.
-The interview with the facility Superintendent demonstrated his clear understanding of this policy and the PREA standard and his duty to immediately report allegations received from other facilities regarding abuses that may have taken place at RJDC.
-Evidence relied upon to make auditor determination: • RJDC Operations Manual - • RJDC Pre-Audit Questionnaire • Interview with Superintendent • Interview with PREA Coordinator
+The interview with the facility Superintendent demonstrated his clear understanding of this policy and the PREA standard and his duty to immediately report allegations received of abuse of residents while confined at other facilities as well as the prompt investigations of reports of allegations received from other facilities regarding abuses that may have taken place at RJDC.
+Evidence relied upon to make auditor determination: • RJDC Operations Manual

+• RJDC Pre-Audit Questionnaire

+• Interview with Superintendent